-If you’re in your mid-50s and haven’t seriously confronted your retirement numbers, here’s the uncomfortable truth: you’re in the final stretch of a race you might be losing.
-Gen X – those born between 1965 and 1980 – faces a brutal collision of bad timing, inadequate savings, and a labor market that won’t wait.
+If you are in your mid-50s and have not seriously confronted your retirement numbers, here is the uncomfortable truth: you are in the final stretch of a race you might be losing.
+Gen X, those born between 1965 and 1980, faces a brutal collision of bad timing, inadequate savings, and a labor market that will not wait.

 The Window Is Closing

-Let’s talk about what “running out of time” actually means.
-If you’re 55 today and plan to retire at 67, you have 12 years of earnings left.
-That’s 144 paychecks to close whatever gap exists between your current savings and what you’ll need to live on for potentially 30 years.
-With current geopolitical tensions driving energy costs higher, the estimated “magic number” for a comfortable retirement has spiked to $1.46 million.
-Underestimate that, and you’re planning to be broke at 80.
+Consider what “running out of time” actually means in practice.
+A 55-year-old planning to retire at 67 has 12 years of earnings left.
+That is 144 paychecks to close whatever gap exists between current savings and what will be needed to live on for potentially 30 years.
+The estimated “magic number” for a comfortable retirement has reached $1.46 million, according to Northwestern Mutual’s 2026 Planning and Progress Study, up $200,000 from a year earlier.
+Underestimate that target, and you are planning to be broke at 80.

-The economic backdrop isn’t helping.
-GDP growth has become increasingly volatile, and soaring inflation in early 2026 has moved the retirement goalposts by nearly $200,000 in a single year.
-Worse, private investment contracted 13.8% in mid-2025, suggesting constrained corporate spending and potentially lower equity returns – exactly when Gen X portfolios need growth most.
+The economic backdrop offers little comfort.
+GDP growth has become increasingly volatile, and persistent inflation in 2026 has moved the retirement goalposts by nearly $200,000 in a single year.
+Private investment contracted 13.8% in mid-2025, suggesting constrained corporate spending and potentially weaker equity returns at exactly the moment Gen X portfolios need growth most.
+The PCE price index rose 4.1% year-over-year through May 2026, according to the BEA, keeping real purchasing power under sustained pressure.

 The Confidence Gap

 The labor market offers a mixed signal.
-While unemployment remains steady, 2026 has become the year of “Agentic AI,” where autonomous workflows are beginning to replace complex middle-management roles.
-If you lose your job in your late 50s without having upskilled in these new technologies, finding comparable work becomes exponentially harder.
-Age discrimination is now compounded by a widening digital skills gap.
+While unemployment remains relatively steady, 2026 has emerged as the year of “Agentic AI,” where autonomous workflows are beginning to replace complex middle-management roles.
+Losing a job in your late 50s without having upskilled in these technologies makes finding comparable work exponentially harder.
+Age discrimination, already a documented problem for older workers, is now compounded by a widening digital skills gap.

 The Interest Rate Squeeze